If you're searching for a cheap washing machine, it's definitely a buyers market in 2019.

 (Be sure to also check out our page on Energy-Saving Washers here)

-Nobody wants a washing machine that drowns out their TV and sounds like an airplane is taking off in the kitchen!
+Nobody wants something that drowns out their TV and sounds like an airplane is taking off in the kitchen!

-Fortunately, the latest models have become a lot quieter.
-Even with a budget washer you should be expecting one to make about 75 db during the high-speed cycle and 55 db during the regular cycle.
+Fortunately, the latest appliances have become a lot quieter.
+Even with a budget washer, you should be expecting one to make about 75 db during the high-speed cycle and 55 db during the regular cycle.

 To give you an idea of how loud this really is, 80 db is twice as loud as 70 db, and sounds like a large orchestra.
 The UK Health & Safety Executive classifies it as an “Action Level” and has to make ear protection abailable for employees.